sollydg/LeagueOfLanguage/README.md

 - `BLITZCRANK`: Takes one character of input and pushes its ASCII code to the stack.
 - `POPPY`: Pop the top value of the stack and print it as an ASCII character.
 - `HEIMER`: Pop the top value of the stack and print it as an integer.
-- `ANNIE`: Pops and prints the stack one value at a time
+- `ANNIE`: Pops and prints the top value of the stack as long as it is not empty.
-- `KLED`: Pops the top of the stack (n) and then pops the stack again (x) and prints x n times
+- `KLED`: Checks if the stack size is equal to two, then pops the top stack which is an integer `count`, then it pops the top of the stack again which is a character `char`, then prints `char` `count` number of times
 - `KAYN`: Reverses the entire stack
 - `PYKE`: Terminate program execution.